 "Trained hospitality industry workers hold all of the cards," Akmon says.
 "They have the ability to find work in just about any corner of the world."

 What Should I Know About Online Degrees in Hospitality?

 Before they can hold all the cards, hospitality professionals need the right education.
-Online hospitality programs are one option for the next generation of industry workers to get ready for their dream job.
+Online hospitality programs are one option for obtaining that education.

 While traditional campus programs require students to travel to school at certain times for classes, online hospitality schools may let people log in to complete classwork at any time of the day.
 This level of convenience can be crucial for busy adults who need to schedule study times around work or family commitments.

 "Many hospitality degrees are available 100 percent online," Akmon says.
 "For a baking and pastry or a culinary degree, an individual would need to complete roughly half of the credits in person in a laboratory and theory setting.